phck/ct2026/abstract-submission.md

 ## Technical Considerations

-Submit both the LaTeX source and a compiled PDF for your abstract, using filenames in the pattern `YourFullName_ct2026.tex` / `YourFullName_ct2026.pdf`.
+Submit the LaTeX source for your abstract, using a filename in the pattern `YourFullName_ct2026.tex`.

 LaTeX source for accepted abstracts will be compiled to PDF (using PDFLaTeX) for inclusion in the program booklet, and will also be converted to an accessible, mobile-friendly web version (using [LaTeXML](https://math.nist.gov/~BMiller/LaTeXML/)).